Rogue Trails

 Reducing rogue trails for wildlife

-The Middlesex Fells is crisscrossed by approximately 80 miles of authorized trails.
+The Middlesex Fells is crisscrossed by approximately 100 miles of authorized trails.
 Even with such a high density of trails, many additional unauthorized, or rogue, trails have been established over time.

 Rogue trails compromise safety because they are unmarked and can lead to visitors getting lost.
 They also cause erosion, fragment habitat, and decrease the size of undisturbed spaces where wildlife can thrive.
 Some rogue trails also occur in sensitive habitats and threaten endangered wildlife.

-Recent efforts to address rogue trails in the Fells began in 2021 with a participatory science project led by Earthwise Aware.
-In the past two years, trained volunteers have assessed approximately 25% of the Fells and documented more than 20 miles of unauthorized trails.
+Recent efforts to address rogue trails in the Fells began in 2021 with a participatory science project led by Earthwise Aware (EwA).
+In the past four years, trained volunteers have assessed approximately 25% of the Fells and documented more than 20 miles of unauthorized trails.
 This result indicates a significant expansion of unauthorized trails over the past decade.
 In 2012, DCR’s Resource Management Plan documented that just 23 miles of illegal trails existed in the entirety of the Fells.
 Earthwise Aware’s Fells Fragmentation Map shows documented informal trails and can be viewed here.
 (Click on the “Informal Trails” layer in the Layer List to view the trails).

-In the coming months, we expect to provide more information on these efforts, and will also publish volunteer opportunities related to this work.
+In the coming months, we expect to provide more information on these efforts, and will also publish more volunteer opportunities related to this work.
 Stay tuned!